OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/gitlab.md

 ## Commit Information

 * GitLab as a source system:
-  * OpsHub Integration Manager cannot synchronize commits older than 1 year for a specific project.
+  * <code class="expression">space.vars.SITENAME</code> cannot synchronize commits older than 1 year for a specific project.
     * Reason: GitLab removes pushed commit events older than 1 year from their records for performance reasons.
   * Criteria configuration is not supported.
   * Synchronization of Commit Discussions are not supported.